Solvosoft/django-gentelella-widgets/docs/source/jslibraries.rst

 `Chart.js <https://www.chartjs.org/>`_ is a simple yet flexible JavaScript charting library. djgentelella provides Django integration through chart widgets.

-Version: Included in vendor bundle (CSS and JS)
+Version: 4.5.1 (included in the vendor bundle).
+Chart.js 3 dropped the stylesheet the 2.x releases shipped, so there is no Chart.js CSS to link.

 For detailed usage with Django, see :doc:`appwidgets/charts`.